(See also Overview of Sleep.)

 For the sleepwalker, sleeping in a low bed or on a mattress on the floor to prevent falls from bed when the sleepwalker attempts to get out of bed

-This disorder involves speaking (often profanely) and sometimes making violent movements during rapid eye movement (REM) sleep, usually in response to a dream.
+This disorder involves speaking (often profanely) and sometimes making aggressive movements during rapid eye movement (REM) sleep, usually in response to a dream.

-People with rapid eye movement behavior disorder, unlike those with night terrors, are sometimes aware of having dreamed vividly during these episodes when they wake up the next day.
+People with REM sleep behavior disorder, unlike those with night terrors, are sometimes aware of having dreamed vividly during these episodes when they wake up the next day.

-Violent movements may include waving the arms, punching, and kicking.
-The violent behavior is not intentional and is not directed at anyone.
+Aggressive movements may include waving the arms, punching, and kicking.
+The aggressive behavior is not intentional and is not directed at anyone.
 People may inadvertently injure themselves or their bed partner.
 Also, this behavior interferes with sleep, making people tired and sleepy during the day.

-Muscles of the calf or foot often cramp during sleep in otherwise healthy middle-aged and older people (see Muscle Cramps).
+Muscle cramps often occur in the calf or foot during sleep in otherwise healthy middle-aged and older people.